effectfully/Generic/readme.md

 Equality for `Vec`s, `List`s and `Fin`s is derived automatically.

-The `/Generic/Property/Reify.agda` module implements coercion from described data types to `Term`s.
-Since stored names of described constructors are taken from actual constructors, reified elements of described data types are actually quoted elements of actual data types and hence the former can be converted to the latter (like with `uncoerce`, but deeply and accepts only normal forms):
+The [`Property/Reify.agda`](Property/Reify.agda) module implements coercion from described data types to `Term`s.
+Since stored names of described constructors are taken from actual constructors, reified elements of described data types are actually quoted elements of regular data types and hence the former can be converted to the latter (like with `uncoerce`, but deeply and accepts only normal forms):

 ```
 record Reify {α} (A : Set α) : Set α where